 Guyana’s tourism industry is experiencing a period of dynamic investment and growth.
-Visitor arrivals have grown from 57,400 in 1999 to over 116,000 in 2005.
-Tourism receipts (or exports) amounted to over US$35 million in 2005.
+Visitor arrivals have grown from 57,400 in 1999 to over 206,000 in 2016.
 With worldwide growth in adventure, cultural and eco-tourism, Guyana's appeal as an alternative to the standard Caribbean sun and sand destination is underscored by its market niches such as bird watching, sport fishing and yachting.
-At the same time, there are numerous opportunities resulting from the recent construction of a modern convention centre and Guyana’s hosting of Cricket World Cup matches in 2007.

 Recognizing the potential of Guyana’s tourism product and the likely economic impact of a dynamic tourism sector, Guyana’s government and private sector leaders have taken a number of steps to facilitate the development of this sector.
 Tourism was included as a priority under the country’s National Development Strategy.
-Developments include the formation of a Ministry, together with the appointment of a Minister responsible for tourism, the introduction of a Tourism Studies Unit at the University of Guyana, the establishment of the Guyana Tourism Authority (GTA), and the formation of the private sector Tourism and Hospitality Association of Guyana (THAG) (see supporting organizations below).
-The Government also provides the industry with support through national efforts to market Guyana as a tourist destination, including the innovative creation and airing of video commercials to showcase tourism attractions on regional airlines, as well as attractive incentives for investments in new or expanded facilities and services.
+Developments include the formation of a Ministry with responsibility for tourism, together with the appointment of a Minister responsible for tourism, the introduction of a Tourism Studies Unit at the University of Guyana, the establishment of the Guyana Tourism Authority (GTA), and the formation of the private sector Tourism and Hospitality Association of Guyana (THAG).
+The Government also provides the industry with support through national efforts to market Guyana as a tourist destination, including the innovative creation and airing of video commercials to showcase tourism attractions on regional airlines, familiarization trips, facilitation of films and documentaries companies as well as attractive incentives for investments in new or expanded facilities and services.

 While enormous tourism potential exists, there is an ongoing need for investments that develop and upgrade the facilities and services that make up Guyana’s tourism product.
 Since the tourism sector is still in the early stages of development, current investors can benefit from ‘first mover’ status and the choice of diverse investment opportunities: